Philippe Gaulier

-Philippe Gaulier (born 4 March 1943) is a French professor of theatre, drama theorist, pedagogue, and master clown.
-He is the founder of École Philippe Gaulier, a French theatre school in Étampes, outside Paris.
-After studying under Jean Vilar and Alain Cuny at Théâtre National Populaire and then under Jacques Lecoq, Gaulier was an instructor at L'École Internationale de Théâtre Jacques Lecoq.
-Known for his 'legendarily terrifying teaching style,' he has published The Tormentor (Le Gégèneur), a book discussing his thoughts on the theatre and containing exercises designed to develop an actor's skill.
-Gaulier has had a significant influence on the British Theatre, where his teaching has inspired the creation of numerous theatre companies including the Théâtre de Complicité.
-Gaulier is known for performing both clown and bouffon comic genres, as well as his work as a playwright and director.
+Philippe Gaulier (/fr/; 4 March 1943 – 9 February 2026) was a French professor of theatre, dramatic theorist, pedagogue, and master clown.
+He was the founder of École Philippe Gaulier, a French theatre school in Étampes, outside Paris.
+Known for his "legendarily terrifying teaching style", Gaulier had a significant influence on international theatre.
+His teachings inspired the creation of numerous theatre companies throughout Europe, Asia, Australia, and New Zealand.His work had particular influence on British theatre, inspiring the Théâtre de Complicité, among numerous other theatres.
+Gaulier published The Tormentor (Le Gégèneur), a book discussing his thoughts on the theatre and containing exercises designed to develop an actor's skill.
+Prior to opening his own school, Gaulier taught alongside Jacques Lecoq at L'École Internationale de Théâtre Jacques Lecoq.
+Gaulier was known for performing in both clown and bouffon comic genres, in addition to his work as a playwright and director.

-Emma Thompson, Sacha Baron Cohen, Helena Bonham Carter, Roberto Benigni, Rachel Weisz, Simon McBurney, Geoffrey Rush, Kathryn Hunter, Yolande Moreau, Viggo Venn, Mathew Baynton number among his students.
-Cohen has particularly praised him for "help[ing him] understand how to be funny," and in 2001 stated that he was "probably the funniest man I have ever met."
+Emma Thompson, Sacha Baron Cohen, Helena Bonham Carter, Rachel Weisz, Geoffrey Rush, Roberto Benigni, Yolande Moreau, Simon McBurney, Kathryn Hunter, Sally Phillips, Anthony Wong, Louise Brealey, David Schwimmer, Julia Garner, Mathew Baynton, Orla Brady, Teresa Saponangelo, Emma Vilarasau, Khalid Abdalla, Siobhan McSweeney, Karena Lam, Marcello Magni, Viggo Venn, The Right Size, and Abel et Gordon, all numbered among his students.
+Baron Cohen has particularly praised him for "help[ing him] understand how to be funny", and called Gaulier "the greatest living teacher of clown and modern theatre, and the funniest man I have ever met."

 Early life and education

+Gaulier was born in occupied Paris on 4 March 1943 to a doctor, his father, and a Spanish mother.
+He grew up at 16 Rue de la Croix-Faubin, near a circus and opposite the former Petite Roquette prison, where stones in the pavement marked the site of the guillotine.
+His father, a general practitioner, told his children that looking at the stones "would be good" so that "they will not be idiots" and "will follow the rules of the society."
+Gaulier called his father "a bourgeois idiot" and described himself as "the rebel" of his family, adding: "I never been conservative."
+He attributed his sense of humour to his mother: "My father hated my jokes, but not my mother.
+She was my first spectator.
+And my first spectator thought I am a genius.
+So I carried on, because of my mother."

-Gaulier was born in occupied Paris in 1943 to a doctor, his father, and a Spanish woman, his mother.
-He has called his father "a bourgeois idiot," and described himself as "the rebel" of his family.
-He grew up near a circus.
-At 8 years old he was kicked out of school for punching his gymnastics teacher; he has stated that he does not regret this as the instructor made students march as though they were in the army.
+At 8 years old he was kicked out of school for punching his gymnastics teacher; he stated that he did not regret this as the instructor made students march as though they were in the army.
 Gaulier studied under Jean Vilar and Alain Cuny as a member of the Théâtre National Populaire.
-He had an ambition to be a tragic actor, but says he was laughed at every time he attempted to do serious work in drama school.
-He then began a class with Jacques Lecoq who trained him in clowning, improvisation and mask work.
+He had an ambition to be a tragic actor, but said he was laughed at every time he attempted to do serious work in drama school.
+He then began a class with Jacques Lecoq who trained him in clowning, improvisation, and mask work.